 Can a service user call to make their own booking

-Yes, once our 13 11 20 Information and Support Service team have completed a support assessment, the service user will be provided with the Home to Treatment Service telephone number to make their own booking.
+Yes, once our 13 11 20 Information and Support Service team have completed a support assessment, the service user will be provided with the telephone number of their local Home to Treatment Service to make their own booking.
 These telephone numbers are:

 - Brisbane – 3634 5217